 The Drug-Free Workplace Act requires that employees notify the school division of any criminal drug statute conviction for a violation occurring in the workplace within five days of such conviction.
-Information about an employee's conviction should be provided to the Director for Human Resources at (540) 853.2502.
+Information about an employee's conviction should be provided to the Chief Human Resources

+Officer at (540) 853-2502.
 This requirement and those set forth above constitute conditions of employment for school employees.